rexapex/OSE-Game-Engine/README.md

 ### Origami Sheep Engine

-The shell of the Origami Sheep Engine
+Origami Sheep Engine Core Framework

 ### Installation

 ###### On Windows 10, with Visual Studio 2017

-- Clone the git repository
+- Clone / Download the git repository
 - Open the project file in VS2017 and build in release mode

 ###### Alternatively, on Linux with g++